bbonenfant/dted/README.md

 print(tile.get_elevation(LatLon(latitude=41.5, longitude=-70.5)))
 ```

-If for some reason you _really_ need to eek out every bit of performance and
+If for some reason you _really_ need to eke out every bit of performance, and
   you thoroughly trust your DTED data, you speed up the data parsing by
   skipping the checksum verification.
 Doing the following takes about 75 ms
   on my machine: